MakeSchool-Tutorials/FEW-2.4-Wthr-Native-Tutorial/FEW-2.4-Wthr-Native-Tutorial.md

 React Native uses native systems to get geolocation and to make network requests.
 These have all been mapped to JavaScript API that works just like it does in the browser.

 Notice here that fetch() is used to load data.
-After a connection is made the data is treamed as JSON.
+After a connection is made the data is streamed as JSON.
 When that resolves we use this.setState() to assign the weather data to state which will also re-render the component.

 `.then(json => this.setState({ weather: json }))`

 ## Passing props

 You'll want to pass the weather data from App to DisplayWeather.
-Components all have a sepcial property named props that is used for passing information from a parent component to a child component.
+Components all have a special property named props that are used for passing information from a parent component to a child component.

 use props to pass the weather data from App to DisplayWeather.